 Student Code of Conduct

-- Philosophy of the Conduct System
+- Authority of the College Community Standards System

-- Conduct Expectations & Policies
+- Conduct Expectations & Policies (Violations)

-- Responding to Violations of College Policy
+- Responding to Violations of College Policy (Hearing Process & Sanctions)

 - Suspension Level Violations

-- Appeals Process & Appeal Template
+- Appeals Process & Appeal Form

 - Recordkeeping and Release of Information